ChuffedDom/being-chuffed-handbook/Fundamentals/single-source-truth.md

 - maximise processes over productivity.
 - creates bottlenecks in decision-making.

 The Single Source of Truth is not a means of not a system, tool, or strategy but rather a state of being for Chuffed's data in that it can all be found via a single reference point.
-For Chuffed the Single Source of Truth is Google Drive.
 ### 🚫 Don't
 - Create a space within a department that is inaccessible with company-wide scope.
 - Save anything locally.